tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  be modified.

- Note that this does not actually delete the file or directory that the name points to from the tahoe grid -- it only removes the named reference from this directory.
+ Note that this does not actually delete the file or directory that the name points to from the tahoe grid -- it only unlinks the named reference from this directory.
 If there are other names in this directory or in other directories that point to the resource, then it will remain accessible through those paths.
 Even if all names pointing to this object are removed